LinaMaria21/StudentGradesManager/README.md

 Student Grades Manager

-C# Console application to manage grades and to practice data structures and algorithms
+C# Console application
+It's made to manage grades and to practice data structures and algorithms

 .NET 8